tolaseadegbite/small_chops_shop/README.md

 - Advanced admin panel or roll in an admin gem
 - Product search for customers
-- Create customer paystack id from webhooks (more efficient)
+- Create customer paystack id from webhooks (for efficiency)